vinoroy/machineAdventures/docs/_build/html/_sources/index.rst.txt

 .. _Andrew: https://fr.coursera.org/learn/machine-learning

-I am also reading the following machine learning books :
+I am also reading the following machine learning books:

-1) Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems 1st Edition by Aurélien Géron
+- Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems 1st Edition by Aurélien Géron.

-2) Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython 2nd Edition by Wes McKinney (Author)
+- Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython 2nd Edition by Wes McKinney.